DhanalaxmiSanapala2005/22A51A4262/README.md

 npm start

-The app will run on http://localhost:3000/ 🎉
+The app will be available at http://localhost:3000/
+ 🎉

 🎯 What I Learned

-Building and structuring a React project from scratch.
+Structured a React project from scratch with proper folder organization

-Handling form validation and ensuring clean user inputs.
+Implemented form validation and handled user inputs securely

-Using state management for handling dynamic data.
+Used state management to update and display dynamic data

-Writing cleaner, modular code with reusable components.

-Version control with Git and proper project structuring.
+Wrote modular and reusable components for scalability

+Strengthened version control skills with Git/GitHub

 📌 Future Enhancements

-Add a backend with a database to store and manage shortened URLs.
+Add a backend with a database to store and manage shortened URLs

-Provide analytics for each shortened link (clicks, location, etc.).
+Provide detailed analytics for each link (clicks, locations, etc.)

-Implement authentication so users can manage their own links.

 👩‍💻 Author